xKarol/redsquareagency-clone/README.md

 </ol>

 ## About the Project
 This project is a clone of the redsquareagency website.
-It uses Next JS for static generation.
-The page has many animations.
+It was built using NextJS and Typescript.

 ## Built With